colder-is-better/qboxes/README.md

 * define one or more new VMs (with no OSes)
 * clone a template VM into one or more new VMs
 * bring inactive VMs up or shutdown/restart active VMs
-* attach storage volumes to VMs
+* attach new storage volumes to VMs
 * remove any trace of inactive VMs
 * reveal MAC addresses
+* list all available VMs, libvirt networks, pools, or volumes
 * send ICMP packets to active VMs
 * check if active VMs are reachable via a specific TCP port
 * attach storage volumes to VMs